How to spend one day in Bratislava with kids

 Why visit Bratislava with kids?

-We’ve visited lots of cities (because I love them so much) and my favourite thing is to wander with my map, ticking off the tourist spots but also getting lost down the quieter streets.
+We’ve visited lots of cities (because I love exploring cities) and my favourite thing is to wander with my map, ticking off the tourist spots but also getting lost down the quieter streets.

-This means you can pretty much get around the top tourist sites in one day in Bratislava.
-If you want to spend your time more leisurely, I’d suggest 2-3 days.
+This means you can pretty much get around the top tourist sites in Bratislava one day.
+If you want to spend your time more leisurely, I’d suggest 2-3 days (we’d have happily stayed longer).

-Bratislava is becoming popular for stag and hen parties, but the nightlife we experienced was more of a trendy social scene as opposed to a booze-fuelled party destination.
+And the local vibe?
+Bratislava is becoming more popular for stag and hen parties, but the nightlife we experienced was more of a trendy social scene as opposed to a booze-fuelled party destination.
+Think lively but not rowdy.

 How to get to Bratislava with kids